Rose was shortlisted for the BBC National Short Story Award 2014, read her interview with the BBC below:

 The story will be read by an actor and broadcast to Radio 4 listeners.
 Have you thought about what your character’s voices might sound like?
 Do you have a particular voice in your head?

-There should be a female buy medications no prescription narrator.
+There should be a female narrator.
 She needs to be able to capture the lightness in the young woman’s voice and the gravitas and Portuguese accent of the character of Rosalita, who is both the listener to and the conscience of the story.

 How does writing stories differ from writing full length fiction, and what d’you enjoy about writing in the genre?